hotspotty/documentation/docs/features/planning-and-optimizing/super-simulations.md

 3. Enter the installation height (= antenna height above the ground) to simulate how a hotspot could perform if it were installed at this location at that given height above the ground.

 :::tip
 Depending on your preference you may want to enter the installation height in metric or imperial units.
-You can change your preference in the [appearance settings](appearance-settings.md) (the gear icon at the top right of the screen wherever you are in the Hotspotty app).
+[How can I change the distance unit?](https://docs.hotspotty.net/FAQ/change-distance-unit)
 :::

 ![DOCS](/img/workspace/super-simulation-1.png)